YFC Canada

 committed to safety, innovation + resilience

-MYU is not only committed to keeping youth safe during this unprecedented time but also in ensuring that we remain connected, supportive and engaged by offering innovative, relational programs that equip individuals as they navigate growing up in a pandemic.
+MYU is not only committed to keeping youth safe but also in ensuring that we remain connected, supportive and engaged by offering innovative, relational programs that equip individuals as they navigate growing up in a pandemic.

 how we are adapting 2022